|

 What Are Kanban Cards?

 Kanban cards are a crucial component of the Kanban methodology that you’ll find quite helpful.
 These cards represent individual tasks or work environment items in your process.
-Each card typically includes details about the task, such as its description, who is responsible for it, deadlines, and any other relevant information.
+Each card typically includes details about the task, such as its description, who is responsible for it, metrics, deadlines, and any other relevant information.ย

 You’ll place these cards on your Kanban board, moving them through various stages as the work progresses.
 This visual representation helps you track each task’s status and provides a clear workflow overview, making it easier for you and your team to manage work efficiently and effectively.